NathanGrenier/SOEN-357-Mini/_posts/2025-02-20-design-process.md

 To test these, I designed scenario-based tasks mirroring real-life use:
 - Creating a profile with chronic condition details.
 - Setting a daily medication reminder.
-- Booking, then rescheduling, a doctor’s appointment.
+- Booking, then rescheduling, a doctor's appointment.
 - Sending a message to a healthcare provider.
 - Interpreting dashboard stats like blood pressure trends.